Confused about diet during cancer treatment - read this...

 Myth:

-• Complementary alternative medicines can increase survival and reduce recurrence, optimise treatment, alleviate side effects and boost immune system.
+• Complementary alternative medicines can increase survival and reduce recurrence, optimize treatment, alleviate side effects, and boost the immune system.

 Facts: